Waking up at 3am: what your body is telling you and what helps

 Are you tired and wired?

 I wrote previously in my article on sleep deprivation in motherhood that after years of interrupted sleep many women become neurologically conditioned to remain alert at night.
 If this continues into perimenopause it can make sleep even more challenging.
-This pattern doesn’t resolve all by itself.

 In my practice the interventions that make the most difference are often the simplest:

-- Reducing overstimulation in the evening – avoiding stressful films or emotionally charged conversations before bed
+• Reduce overstimulation in the evening – avoiding stressful films or emotionally charged conversations before bed

-- Ashwagandha before bed can help modulate the stress response; it quietens the mental chatter, nourishes an exhausted nervous system while increasing sleep quality.
+• Ashwagandha before bed can help modulate the stress response; it quietens the mental chatter, nourishes an exhausted nervous system while increasing sleep quality.
 I prescribe it regularly.
 As always, check with your practitioner if you are on any medication or have a blood thinning disorder.

-Why caffeine affects some women?
+Why caffeine affects only some people?

 We all know people who can drink coffee late at night and sleep perfectly.